BHUTAN TRAVEL TIPS

 We always provide well maintained cars with experienced drivers.
 For 1-2 people, we use comfortable SUVs 4WD cars such as Toyota Land Cruiser Prado and Korean cars like Tucson, Santa Fe and Terracan.
 For 3-4 people in a group, we provide comfortable Korean Hyundai H-1 and Toyota Hi-ace buses and for 5 people and above, we provide AC Toyota coaster buses.

 You can buy large assortment of hand-woven textiles, handicrafts, silver and gold ornaments, Thanka or scroll paintings and exquisite Bhutanese stamps.
 Carved masks, woven baskets, wooden bowls, handmade paper products also make great souvenirs.
-Exporting of antiques is strictly prohibited.
-You may be able to carry the old items only with the government seal on it.
+Exporting antiques is strictly prohibited.
+You may be able to carry the antique items only with a government seal on it.

 There are no vaccination requirements for entering the country.
 You may, however, wish to talk to your doctor about receiving immunizations against certain preventable diseases.
 Malaria is endemic to only southern part of Bhutan and you do not require vaccination for malaria and rabies.
 There is very little crime in Bhutan, and it is safe for women travelers and solo travelers to tour the country.
 There is no sexual harassment as Bhutanese women generally enjoy a good standing in society.
 Since all tourists have a travel guide, there is little chance of coming across unpleasant occurrences.
 Women are however, advised to take the same universal precautions when in crowded entertainment places at night, particularly when in discos or bars, or if walking home late in the evening.
 Sometimes, the stray dogs could pose a problem on the streets at night.